micmejia/bible-dump/NKJV/Ecclesiastes/Eccl 1.md

 _What is_ crooked cannot be made straight, And what is lacking cannot be numbered.

 ###### 16
 I communed with my heart, saying, "Look, I have attained greatness, and have gained more wisdom than all who were before me in Jerusalem.
-My heart has [^f]understood great wisdom and knowledge."
+My heart has understood great wisdom and knowledge."

 ###### 17
 And I set my heart to know wisdom and to know madness and folly.
 I perceived that this also is grasping for the wind.